+• All Self-Drive practice will be performed on a separate practice course, The official course is reserved for only

-- The competition will take place in the event of light rain or drizzle but not in heavy rain or lightning. - Each qualified team will have up to two runs (time permitting) in each of three heats. - Starting order will be based on order of qualification.
+- The competition will take place in the event of light rain or drizzle but not in heavy rain or lightning. - Each qualified team will have up to two runs (time permitting) in each of three heats.

+• Starting order will be based on order of qualification.
 Teams will setup on-deck in that order.
-Failure to be on-deck will place you at the end of the order for the run and may forfeit you final (second) run in a heat based on heat time completion. - No team participant is allowed on the course before the team's first run, and only 3 student team members are allowed on the course during a run.
+Failure to be on-deck will place you at the end of the order for the run and may forfeit you final (second) run in a heat based on heat time completion.

+• No team participant is allowed on the course before the team's first run, and only 3 student team members are one student teammember is allowed on the course during a run.
 This shall in no case be the faculty advisor.
-The faculty advisor is allowed to be on the course during the practice time. - At the designated on-deck time, the competing team will be asked to prepare their vehicle for an attempt.
-On-deck teams start in the order they arrive in the starting area unless they give way to another team. - A Starting Official will call teams to the starting line.
+The faculty advisor is allowed to be on the course during the practice time.

+• At the designated on-deck time, the competing team will be asked to prepare their vehicle for an attempt.
+On-deck teams start in the order they arrive in the starting area unless they give way to another team.

+• A Starting Official will call teams to the starting line.
 The Starting Official's direction is final.
-The Starting Officials may alter the order to enhance the competition flow of entries; e.g. slower vehicles may be grouped together to allow successive running of two vehicles on the course simultaneously. - A team will have one minute to prepare the vehicle at the starting line and point out to the Competition Judges the buttons to start and stop the vehicle. - The Competition Judge will start the vehicle by a one touch motion; i.e. pushing a remote control button, hitting the enter key of a keyboard, a left mouse click, lifting the e-stop up, flipping a toggle switch, etc. The Competition Judge will also carry the wireless E-Stop.
+The Starting Officials may alter the order to enhance the competition flow of entries; e.g. slower vehicles may be grouped together to allow successive running of two vehicles on the course simultaneously.

+• A team will have one minute to prepare the vehicle at the starting line and point out to the Competition Judges the buttons to start and stop the vehicle.

+• The Competition Judge will start the vehicle by a one touch motion; i.e. pushing a remote control button, hitting the enter key of a keyboard, a left mouse click, lifting the e-stop up, flipping a toggle switch, etc. The Competition Judge will also carry the wireless E-Stop.